tlevine/arabic-tweets/readme.md

 We're using the [Bioconductor AMI](http://bioconductor.org/help/bioconductor-cloud-ami/) on [m2.xlarge](http://aws.amazon.com/ec2/instance-types/) instances.
+It needs these extra things:

+    apt-get install mysql-client

 We use [Mortar](https://mortardata.com) for Hadoop.
 They have [directions for loading CSVs from S3](http://help.mortardata.com/reference/loading_and_storing_data/CSV).